Tensor Reconstruction Beyond Constant Rank: Abstract

 \section{Abstract}

 { We give reconstruction algorithms for subclasses of depth-$3$ arithmetic circuits.
 In particular, we obtain the first efficient algorithm for finding tensor rank, and an optimal tensor decomposition as a sum of rank-one tensors, when given black-box access to a tensor of super-constant rank.
-Specifically, we obtain the following results: \begin{enumerate} \item A deterministic algorithm that reconstructs polynomials computed by $\Sigma^{[k]}\bigwedge^{[d]}\Sigma$ circuits in time $\poly(n,d,c) \cdot \poly(k)^{k^{k^{10}}}$, \item A randomized algorithm that reconstructs polynomials computed by multilinear $\Sigma^{[k]}\prod^{[d]}\Sigma$ circuits in time $\poly(n,d,c) \cdot k^{k^{k^{k^{O(k)}}}}$, \item A randomized algorithm that reconstructs polynomials computed by set-multilinear $\Sigma^{[k]}\prod^{[d]}\Sigma$ circuits in time $\poly(n,d,c) \cdot k^{k^{k^{k^{O(k)}}}}$, \end{enumerate} where $c=\log q$ if $\F=\F_q$ is a finite field, and $c$ equals the maximum bit complexity of any coefficient of $f$ if $\F$ is infinite.
+Specifically, we obtain the following results: \begin{enumerate} \item A randomized algorithm that reconstructs polynomials computed by multilinear $\Sigma^{[k]}\prod^{[d]}\Sigma$ circuits in time $\poly(n,d,c) \cdot k^{k^{k^{k^{O(k)}}}}$, \item A randomized algorithm that reconstructs polynomials computed by set-multilinear $\Sigma^{[k]}\prod^{[d]}\Sigma$ circuits in time $\poly(n,d,c) \cdot k^{k^{k^{k^{O(k)}}}}$, \end{enumerate} where $c=\log q$ if $\F=\F_q$ is a finite field, and $c$ equals the maximum bit complexity of any coefficient of $f$ if $\F$ is infinite.

 Prior to our work, polynomial time algorithms for the case when the rank, $k$, is constant, were given by Bhargava, Saraf and Volkovich \cite{BSV21}.

 Another contribution of this work is correcting an error from a paper of Karnin and Shpilka \cite{KarninShpilka09} (with some loss in parameters) that also affected Theorem 1.6 of \cite{BSV21}.
 Consequently, the results of \cite{KarninShpilka09,BSV21} continue to hold, with a slightly worse setting of parameters.
 For fixing the error we systematically study the relation between syntactic and semantic notions of rank of $\SumProdSum$ circuits, and the corresponding partitions of such circuits.